neilSchroeder/cms-ecal-scales-and-smearings/README.md

 To change how the minimizer chooses the initial value of the scales and smearings use the `--start-style` option.
 The available choices are "scan", "random", and "specify".

+To change the min and max values and the step size of the NLL scan used to seed the minimizer, use the `--scan-min`, `--scan-max`, and `--scan-step` options

+To change the minimum step size the minimizer is allowed to take, use the `--min-step-size` option.

+To fix the scales, and only derive a set of smearings, use the `--fix-scales` option.

+To submit the minimization to condor, use the `--condor` option, additionally you can specify the job flavour using the `--queue` options, the defualt queue is `tomorrow`

+### Additional Use Options

+To rewrite the scales/smearings file you've just created, rerun the same command with the `--rewrite` option

+To merge an "only-step" file with a scales file, you can use the `--combine-files` option and provide the scales file with `-s` and the only step scales file with `--only-step`

+### Plotting Options for pymin

+To plot the 1D mass scans for each dielectron category provide the `--plot` option and provide the directory where the plots will be written with `--plot-dir`

+### Advanced Diagnostic Options

+To test the accuracy of the method, you can use the `--test-method-accuracy` option which will inject scales and smearings to MC in an attempt to derive the injected values back.

+To scan the NLL phase space of a set of categories use the `--scan-nll` options, if you wish you specify the scales around which to scan you must also provide a config file to `--scan-scales`

 ## Credit